Last updated on February 1, 2023

 Kicker

-Speaking of playing a lot of lands, kicker is returning in Zendikar Rising!
+Speaking of playing a lot of lands, kicker returned in Zendikar Rising!
 Kicker allows you to pay an additional cost when you cast a spell to gain an additional benefit.

-This ability is meant to give you more flexibility when casting your spells, creating interesting strategic decisions about whether to cast the spell now for immediate impact or to wait and get more value from it later.
+This ability gives you more flexibility when casting your spells, creating interesting strategic decisions about whether to cast the spell now for immediate impact or to wait and get more value from it later.
 You can think of cards with kicker as “dual cards” that have two modes, a pretty powerful mechanic.

-It’s been said that “every mechanic is just a variation of kicker,” which was first introduced way back in Invasion.
-The last time we saw kicker was actually pretty recently, in Dominaria.
+It's been said that “every mechanic is just a variation of kicker,” which was first introduced way back in Invasion.
+Kicker also showed up in Dominaria United.

 Wasteland

-Of special note here is a cool reprint of the allied Battlebond lands with some new art.
+Of special note here are cool reprints of the allied Battlebond lands with some new art.

 New Product: Set Boosters

-In addition to the typical draft boosters and collector boosters, a new type of product will be shipped for Zendikar Rising: the set booster.
+In addition to the typical draft boosters and collector boosters, a new type of product debuted with Zendikar Rising: the set booster.

 A set booster is supposed to “maximize the opening experience” and be the “most fun to open.”
-This is for y’all that like to simply open packs and throw them in your binder rather than experiencing the joy of drafting.
+This is for y'all who like to simply open packs and throw them in your binder rather than experience the joy of drafting.

 Each booster has four sections, or “chapters” as seen here: